paulourio/Grafos/examples/0010_PointerAndReference/001_DynamicPointer/README.md

 Look the example.
 We create an integer, use it and then we release.

-At this point, you can run `make valgrind`.
+At this point, you can run `make valgrind` (make sure you have it installed).
 The `./Main` output will be "b value is 56".
 Valgrind will tell you any problem you've made in your program about memory management (for instance, if you forget to release an allocated block or accessed a not allocated